lca92/codewars/README.md

 Hello.
-I like coding challenges.
+I like code challenges.
 Here are my answers.